Difference between dome vs. flat ports for underwater images

 - Focal length matters; Using very long focal lengths are not practical underwater for a number of reasons.
 There's magnification anyway, that makes submerged objects appear closer/larger to begin with.
 And the user will also be fighting water clarity, opacity, and lighting, all of which play a much larger role underwater.
 So while Outex allows you to use virtually any lens underwater, and is designed to match/pair the dome's position at each lenses optimal place, we recommend you use wider, shorter-focal-lenghts for your underwater work.

 - Glass is optically superior; Glass domes are optically superior to plastic or acrylic, and they do not scratch as easily.
-All of the Outex ports, including its domes, are American-made glass ports.
+All of the Outex ports, including its domes, are American or European made glass.

 For additional information explore other entries on our website on this subject.

 Flat lenses are comparitively inexpensive, smaller, and lighter than dome ports, and they work well underwater, just as they do above water.
 But they have physical limitations underwater, and those limitations are exacerbated when trying to capture split level (over/under) shots.
 Outex is one of the only manufacturers offering glass ports (not plastic or acrylic), which is optically superior in both conditions.
 Both flat and dome Outex lenses are made of American or European professional-grade glass.
 And as most of the Outex underwater photography system, our lenses, both flat and domes, are modular and compatible with all of the housings/covers, and accessories.